 User Story

-We had a bug once in ActiveMQ where if you created 65535 MessageProducer instances within the space of a few seconds, we'd get an exception thrown in the broker.
+We had a bug once in ActiveMQ Classic where if you created 65535 MessageProducer instances within the space of a few seconds, we’d get an exception thrown in the broker.
 Its a kinda silly thing to do, to create that many producers in a small space of time (one for each message to be sent) - JMS is designed for resources like producers and consumers to be created up front and reused across many message exchanges.
 The bug was highlighted by a user using JmsTemplate without a JMS pool underneath.
-Well at least it helped find our bug which I'm glad to say is now fixed, but it didn't help their performance too much
+Well at least it helped find our bug which I’m glad to say is now fixed, but it didn’t help their performance too much.

-So you should only use JmsTemplate with a pooled JMS provider.
+You should only use JmsTemplate with a pooled JMS provider.
 In J2EE 1.4 or later that typically means a JCA based JMS ConnectionFactory.
-So if you are not inside an EJB I'd recommend using Jencks to create the ConnectionFactory, then things will be nicely pooled & can take part in XA transactions if you like - otherwise if you are in an EJB then make sure you use your J2EE containers ConnectionFactory, never a plain-old-connection factory.
+If you are in an EJB then make sure you use your J2EE containers ConnectionFactory, never a plain-old-connection factory.
+If you are not inside an EJB Then you should use our PooledConnectionFactory, then things will be nicely pooled.
+If you need to take part in XA transactions then look into our spring based JCA Container.

-Another gotcha I've seen folks do is to create a MessageConsumer inside one of the SessionCallback methods then wonder why messages are not being received.
-After the SessionCallback is called, the session will be closed; which will close your consumers too .
+Another gotcha I’ve seen folks do is to create a MessageConsumer inside one of the SessionCallback methods then wonder why messages are not being received.
+After the SessionCallback is called, the session will be closed; which will close your consumers too.
 So if you want to create a MessageConsumer you should create a connection, session and consumer yourself.
-(BTW it might be nice to make the createConsumer & createSession methods public on JmsTemplate).

-Another problem I've seen is folks using the JmsTemplate.receive() method; as I've said above if you're not in an EJB using the J2EE containers ConnnectionFactory, a connection, session & consumer will be create and closed for each receive() method.
+Another problem I’ve seen is folks using the JmsTemplate.receive() method; as I’ve said above if you’re not in an EJB using the J2EE containers ConnnectionFactory, a connection, session & consumer will be create and closed for each receive() method.
 This is all fine and well - if painfully slow unless you are using pooling - but be aware that this mechanism, without pooling, may well miss messages.
 If you are consuming on a topic which has messages sent with NON_PERSISTENT delivery mode then chances are you will miss messages, since each receive() call is a brand new consumer which will not receive any messages sent before the consumer existed.
+To receive messages efficiently you should use Spring’s MessageListenerContainer.

 New in 4.x

-In ActiveMQ 4.x we have a new feature called Subscription Recovery Policy which even in non-durable delivery mode allows a new consumer to go back in time and receive messages delivered within a window (a fixed amount of RAM or time window). e.g. if your broker dies you have 2 minutes to reconnect to another broker and not miss any messages - even without durable delivery.
+In ActiveMQ Classic 4.x we have a new feature called Subscription Recovery Policy which even in non-durable delivery mode allows a new consumer to go back in time and receive messages delivered within a window (a fixed amount of RAM or time window). e.g. if your broker dies you have 2 minutes to reconnect to another broker and not miss any messages - even without durable delivery.

 Recommendations for using JmsTemplate